Apply for the Ashinaga Africa Initiative

 - Essay 1: Please describe how you grew up and experienced losing your parent(s).
 What challenges have you faced after the loss of your parent(s) and what have you done in order to overcome them?
 Please write in detail, especially the actions you took to continue and further your education.
 (Maximum 500 words)

 Remember that these essays are personal—they are about you and so should only be written by you.
 Ashinaga is interested in how you make the most of what is available to you.

 Angola, Botswana, Cape Verde, Ethiopia, The Gambia, Ghana, Guinea-Bissau, Kenya, Lesotho, Liberia, Malawi, Mauritius, Mozambique, Namibia, Nigeria, Rwanda, Sierra Leone, Somalia, South Africa, Sudan, Swaziland, Tanzania, Uganda, Zambia, and Zimbabwe

-Benin, Burkina Faso, Burundi, Cameroon, Comoros, Côte d’Ivoire, Democratic Republic of the Congo, Djibouti, Gabon, Madagascar, Mali, Mauritania, Republic of the Congo, Senegal, and Togo
+Benin, Burkina Faso, Burundi, Cameroon, Central African Republic, Chad, Comoros, Côte d’Ivoire, Democratic Republic of Congo, Djibouti, Gabon, Guinea Conakry, Madagascar, Mali, Mauritania, Niger, Republic of Congo, Senegal and Togo.